Career Opportunities - Home

 Career Summary

-Most police and detectives work a minimum of 40 hours a week and report writing is a necessary daily occurrence.
-Because police work is a 24-hour-a-day job, some police have to work nights and weekends.
-They have to be ready to go to work at all times.
+Most police and detectives work a minimum of 40 hours a week, and report writing is a necessary daily occurrence.
+Because police work is a round-the-clock job, some police have to work nights and weekends.

-Police officer training requires you to be in an academy for 12 to 14 weeks.
-Police work is an open field and post secondary education is required before being accepted into the academy.
-The best college courses that are most helpful to police work are law, security, technology security, social services, criminology, psychology, and sociology.
+Police officer training requires you to be in an academy for 12 to 14 weeks, and post secondary education is sometimes required before being accepted into the academy.

-Many people are attracted to police work because it is challenging, especially to those with military experience.
-There will always be the need for police officers in the future, whether on the street or employed to prevent and or catch cyber criminals.
-People have always needed police officers to enforce the law and they always will.
+Many people are attracted to police work because it is challenging, especially those with military experience.
+There will always be the need for police officers in the future, whether patrolling the street or the frontier of electronic crime.

 See Additional Information links below